7 S’mores Hacks Made for Serious Marshmallow-Lovers

 When everyone crowds around the fire to start roasting their marshmallows, it’s easy to end up too far from the flames.
-These campfire roasting sticks extend 45 inches (close to four feet) to help you maneuver your marshmallow into exactly the right spot without having to get too close to the fire.
-When you’re done, each stick retracts back to just 11 inches to make storing them for the next bonfire much easier.
+These campfire roasting sticks ($11, Target) extend 30 inches to help you maneuver your marshmallow into exactly the right spot without having to get too close to the fire.
+When you’re done, each stick retracts to make storing them for the next bonfire much easier.

 3. Try Nutella

 Instead of chocolate, smear Nutella (or any other chocolate-hazelnut spread) onto your graham crackers before sandwiching a toasted marshmallow in the middle.
 This hack is especially helpful if your s’mores creations are always falling apart, or if you’re making s’mores with little ones who might have trouble holding a stack together while they eat.
 Unlike a square of chocolate, there’s no chance of your Nutella slipping out.

 4. Make S'mores Bars

 S’mores for a crowd can take a while, especially if you’ve got a limited number of roasting sticks.
 To make them more shareable, bake up a pan of chilly s’mores bars loaded with fudge, ice cream, and crushed graham crackers.
 They’d be the perfect way to cool off at your backyard barbecue.

 5. Use a Kitchen Torch or Broiler

 Though s’mores are usually a summer treat, our cravings don’t always line up perfectly with the weather.
 On a rainy (or snowy) day, use a kitchen torch ($15, Amazon) or your oven’s broiler to toast up the marshmallows without a fire.
 A torch will give you more control over browning each marshmallow and is easy to use for a small batch, while a broiler will let you toast a whole pan at once.